glotzerlab/gsd/doc/c-api.rst

     gsd_sizeof_type(type)`` bytes.

     :param handle: Handle to an open GSD file.
-    :param name: Name of the data chunk (truncated to 63 chars).
+    :param name: Name of the data chunk.
     :param type: type ID that identifies the type of data in *data*.
     :param N: Number of rows in the data.
     :param M: Number of columns in the data.
     :param flags: Unused, set to 0.
     :param data: Data buffer.

+    .. note:: If the GSD file is version 1.0, the chunk name is truncated to 63 bytes.
+GSD version 2.0 files support arbitrarily long names.

     :return: